jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 17. Which service is used to run containerized applications on AWS?

-Amazon Aurora
+Amazon Aurora -> enterprise-class relational database

-Amazon Redshift
+Amazon Redshift -> data warehousing service for big data analytics

-Amazon SageMaker
+Amazon SageMaker -> build, train, deploy ML models

-Amazon Elastic Kubernetes Service (Amazon EKS)
+`Amazon Elastic Kubernetes Service (Amazon EKS)`

 > Answer: `D`

 ## 18. Which tool is used to automate actions for AWS services and applications through scripts?

-AWS Snowball
+AWS Snowball -> transfer data in / out of AWS

-Amazon QLDB
+Amazon QLDB -> ledger database for data change history

-AWS Command Line Interface
+`AWS Command Line Interface`

-Amazon Redshift
+Amazon Redshift -> data warehousing for big analytics

 > Answer: `C`

 ## 19. Which action can you perform in Amazon CloudFront?

-Provision resources by using programming languages or a text file.
+Provision resources by using programming languages or a text file. -> `CloudFormation`

-Provision an isolated section of the AWS Cloud to launch resources in a virtual network that you define.
+Provision an isolated section of the AWS Cloud to launch resources in a virtual network that you define. -> `VPC`

-Run infrastructure in a hybrid cloud approach.
+Run infrastructure in a hybrid cloud approach. -> `AWS Outposts`

-Deliver content to customers through a global network of edge locations.
+`Deliver content to customers through a global network of edge locations.`

 > Answer: `D`

 ## 20. Which statement best describes AWS Marketplace?

-A resource that can answer questions about best practices and assist with troubleshooting issues
+A resource that can answer questions about best practices and assist with troubleshooting issues -> `AWS Support`

-A digital catalog that includes thousands of software listings from independent software vendors
+`A digital catalog that includes thousands of software listings from independent software vendors`

-An online tool that inspects your AWS environment and provides real-time guidance in accordance with AWS best practices
+An online tool that inspects your AWS environment and provides real-time guidance in accordance with AWS best practices -> `AWS Trusted Advisor`

-A resource that provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications
+A resource that provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications -> `TAM`

 > Answer: `B`

 ## 21. You want to store data in a volume that is attached to an Amazon EC2 instance.
 Which service should you use?

 AWS Lambda

-Amazon ElastiCache
+Amazon ElastiCache -> add caching layers on top of database

-Amazon Elastic Block Store (Amazon EBS)
+`Amazon Elastic Block Store (Amazon EBS)`

-Amazon Simple Storage Service (Amazon S3)
+Amazon Simple Storage Service (Amazon S3) -> object-level storage

-The correct response option is Amazon Elastic Block Store (Amazon EBS).

 > Answer: `C`

 ## 22. Which pillar of the AWS Well-Architected Framework focuses on using computing resources in ways that meet system requirements?

 Operational Excellence

-Performance Efficiency
+`Performance Efficiency`

 Security